adityasing9/resource-allocation-engine/README.md

-# Smart Resource Allocation Platform
+# Smart Resource Allocation Engine

 A full-stack web application that intelligently matches volunteers to tasks based on **skills**, **distance**, and **priority** using a weighted scoring algorithm.